Day Trip To Ayutthaya: A Self-Guided Itinerary

 If you don’t want to hire a bike you can hire a tuk-tuk and driver for the day from the station to take you around all the main sights.
 Expect this to cost somewhere in the region of 500฿-750฿ or 200฿ an hour depending on your negotiating skills.

 Whilst you can get a bus, the simplest and most predictable way to get to Ayutthaya from Bangkok is by train.

-Trains leave from Hua Lamphong station about once an hour, so there is no need to book in advance.
+Trains leave from Hua Lamphong station about once an hour.
 Hua Lamphong is easily accessed if you have an apartment near the metro stations, but you will need to get a cab or tuk-tuk if you are staying in the Old Town near the river.

 - There are two booths one selling tickets for today, the others selling advance tickets for future dates.
 The ones you need will be to the left.

 Yesyou read that right!
 The equivalent of about 35p at the time of writing.

 - You will be issued with a 3rd class ticket.
 There are no 2nd or 1st class carriages on this train so don’t worry, they are still fairly comfortable.

 - You will not be issued with a seat as your journey is too short.